 Short-term disability insurance could help if you have an illness or injury severe enough to keep you out of work beyond your accrued sick or vacation time.
-Short-term policies are not intended to cover your income loss for a prolonged period.
-Typically, these policies replace your income for anywhere from 13 weeks to two years.
-Some policies may require a waiting period of up to four weeks after you’ve filed a disability claim before payments kick in.
+Short-term policies typically replace your income for a period anywhere from 13 weeks to two years.
+Some policies may require a waiting period of up to four weeks after you’ve filed a disability claim before payments begin.

 Long-term disability insurance may provide benefits to you for many years.
 That’s why it’s especially important for young people to consider getting this type of coverage.
-If you are severely injured when you’re 35, for example, and unable to work for years, that’s a long time to go without a source of income to sustain you.
-The waiting period on a long-term policy is anywhere from one to three months, on average.
-Long term disability policies can pay out up to age 65, but the average is 34.6 months.
+If you’re severely injured when you’re 35, for example, and unable to work for years, that’s a long time to go without a source of income.
+The waiting period here is usually anywhere from one to three months, on average.
+Long-term disability policies can pay out up to age 65, but the average is 34.6 months.

 Depending on your situation, you may want to get both types or just one.

-Disability insurance only replaces a percentage of your income — potentially up to 60 percent.
-Some policies will pay if you cannot perform the duties of your current job, which is called “own occupation.”
+Disability insurance only replaces a percentage of your income — potentially up to 60%.
+Some policies may only pay if you can’t perform the duties of your current job — called “own occupation.”
 Other policies may only pay if you can’t perform the duties of any available job or “any occupation.”

 Disability insurance also helps protect your finances.
-The risk of not having disability insurance is that you could quickly drain your emergency fund and any other savings you’ve accumulated, while you’re out of work.
+The risk of not having coverage is that you could quickly drain your emergency fund and any other savings you’ve accumulated, while you’re out of work.

 How to get coverage

 The most affordable way to get disability coverage is through your employer.
 Talk to your human resources representative about your options and have the premiums automatically deducted from your paycheck.

 If your employer doesn’t offer it, your insurance agent may be able to provide a policy.
 Policies vary from company to company, so review them carefully.